 Get ready for an exciting and unforgettable adventure the moment you arrive at "The Happiest Place on Earth".
 Explore the magical themed lands, hop onto an exhilarating ride or two, or simply revel in the lively song and dance performances with your favourite characters.
 The perfect way to end the day?
 Grab a spot in front of the Sleeping Beauty Castle for the mesmerising display of the nightly "Disney in the Stars" fireworks.

 Spanning a kilometre and home to about 100 stalls, the Ladies' Market has all that you need, from clothing, accessories, souvenirs to watches, cosmetics, bags and home furnishings.
 Join the locals and tourists as you hunt for the best deals in town - more often than not, you will stumble upon and bring home several bargain purchases that were not originally on the shopping list.

 Walking along Canton Road, you will see the city’s famous shopping complex, Harbour City.
 To capture the perfect shopping moments, international brands such as Louis Vuitton, Chanel, as well as value-for-money retailers, like Uniqlo and Giordano.

 Being declared monuments under the Antiquities and Monuments Ordinace, 1881 Heritage is the latest hot spot in town where you may immerse spectacular shopping fun from international fashion brands.
 1881 Heritage, known as the headquarters of former Hong Kong Marine Police, is well-conserved its architecture which you may experience its cultural and historical journey in the by-gone Victorian era.

-- 45 minutes by car from Hong Kong International Airport
+- 45 minutes from Hong Kong International Airport

 - About 15 minutes’ walk from the Star Ferry Pier and Ocean Terminal